polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 ### Callable Module Functions

-As implied by our Module Events, we will have two functions the user can call in this Substrate Runtime Module:
+As implied by our module events, we will have two functions the user can call in this Substrate Runtime Module:

 1. `create_claim()`: Allow a user to claim the existence of a file with a proof.